The Challenges with Training Plans

 - Training more allows you to accelerate your gains.

-- Based on your target event date, the focus of your training is periodized, week-to-week, day-to-day, to prepare you for your event.
+- Based on your program type and target event date, the focus of your training is periodized, week-to-week, day-to-day, to prepare you for your event.

-- Using all the information gathered about you and your goals, XATA ranks every workout according to what will be best for you.
+- Using all the information gathered about you and your goals, XATA ranks every workout – as well as your recent unstructured outdoor & virtual rides – according to what will be best for you.

 - Any workout you choose or that gets recommended will have interval targets that exactly match your abilities at that given moment.